 Cascade County’s program has demonstrated consistent excellence by improving Literacy scores 92% and Math scores by 95% each year.

-- Willing to volunteer at least 20 hours per week
+Willing to volunteer minimum of 10 hours per week

 Benefits of becoming a Foster Grandparent

-- Receive stipend of $3.00 per hour, if income eligible
+Receive a tax-free stipend of $4.00 per hour, if income eligible

 If you are interested or know someone who would benefit from becoming a Foster Grandparent contact: